AkankshaJairath/Serverless_Architecture/README.md

    - Second instance tag: `Key: Action`, `Value: Auto-Start`.
    - Launched both instances.

-3. **Writing the Lambda Function Code:**
+3. **Writing the Lambda Function Code:**{ Attached the python code ec2stopstart.py}
-   - Developed a Python-based Lambda function using Boto3 to describe EC2 instances, check their tags, and either stop or start the instances.
+   - A Python-based Lambda function using Boto3 to describe EC2 instances, check their tags, and either stop or start the instances.

 4. **Testing:**
    - Manually tested the function by invoking it through the Lambda console.